New South Wales gold rush: Beginnings of the rush

 The find was proclaimed on 14 May 1851 and within days the first Australian gold rush began with 100 diggers searching for their gold.
 By June there were over 2,000 people digging around Bathurst, and thousands more were on their way.
 In 1852, the yield was 850,000 ounces (24½ tonnes).
 The Great Western Road to Bathurst became choked with men from all walks of life, with all they could carry to live and mine.
 The newspaper Bathurst Free Press reported on 17 May 1851: "A complete mental madness appears to have seized almost every member of the community.
 There has been a universal rush to the diggings."

 Gold was found in other parts of New South Wales, very soon after the discovery at Ophir, particularly in the area around Braidwood, which also experienced a rush of gold-seekers.

 Largely due to the gold receipts into the colonial government treasury bringing immense wealth to the colony of New South Wales, the British Government, in 1854, authorised the establishment of the Sydney Mint.
 This was the first Royal Mint to be established outside England.

 Ten years after the start of the gold rush in 1851 the population of New South Wales had grown from 200,000 to 357,000 people, an increase of 78%.

 A very productive gold field surrounded the area of Hill End.
-This was the location of the world's largest piece of gold-bearing material, a specimen of slate and gold weighing 235 kilograms, containing 85 kg (2,720 troy oz), known as Holtermann's Nugget, found by Bernhardt Holtermann in 1872.
+This was the location of the world's largest piece of gold-bearing material, a specimen of slate and gold weighing 235 kg, containing 85 kg (2,720 troy oz), known as Holtermann's Nugget, found by Bernhardt Holtermann in 1872.